kotlin-orm/ktorm/hexo-docs/source/en/entities-and-column-binding.md

 Ktorm provides the following different binding types:

-1. **Simple Binding:** Use `bindTo` function to bind a column to a simple property, eg. `c.bindTo(Employee::name)`.
+1. **Simple Binding:** Use `bindTo` function to bind a column to a simple property, eg. `c.bindTo { it.name }`.
-2. **Reference Binding:** Use `references` function to bind a column to another table, eg. `c.references(Departments, onProperty = Employee::department)`, equivalent to the foreign key in databases.
+2. **Reference Binding:** Use `references` function to bind a column to another table, eg. `c.references(Departments) { it.department }`, equivalent to the foreign key in databases.
 Using reference binding, while obtaining entities from databases (eg. `findList`, `findOne`, etc), Ktorm will auto left join all its reference tables, obtaining the referenced entity objects at the same time.
-3. **Nested Binding:** Use `bindTo` function to bind a column to nested properties, for example `c.bindTo(Employee::manager, Employee::department, Department::id)`.
-While obtaining entities from databases, the value of this column will be fill to `employee.manager.department.id`.
+3. **Nested Binding:** Use `bindTo` function to bind a column to nested properties, for example `c.bindTo { it.manager.department.id }`.
+While obtaining entities from databases, the value of this column will be filled to `employee.manager.department.id`.
 With only a single level of properties, simple binding is a special case of nested binding.
 4. **Aliased Binding:** At times we need to bind a column to multiple properties, but it's a pity that we can only call `bindTo` or `references` once on a `ColumnRegistration`.
-Ktorm provides an `aliased` function to create a copy of current column with an specific alias, then we can bind this new created column to any property we want, that's equivalent to the label syntax `select name as label` in SQL.
+Ktorm provides an `aliased` function to create a copy of current column with a specific alias, then we can bind this new created column to any property we want, that's equivalent to the label syntax `select name as label` in SQL.
 For example, assuming that we have a `t_foo` table, in which there is only one column `bar`, and its binding configurations (with an aliased binding in it) is given as follows.
-In this example, while obtaining entities from databases, the column's values will be fill to both `bar` and `barCopy` properties.
+In this example, while obtaining entities from databases, the column's values will be filled to both `bar` and `barCopy` properties.
 Please note that aliased bindings are only available for query operations, they will be ignored when inserting or updating entities.

 ```kotlin
 interface Foo : Entity<Foo> {